T-and-T/LD26/spec.md

   * `die()` - called when the entity dies.
   * `getColor()` - return an object containing the rgb values the entity should be
   * `levelUp()` - increment level and play the leveling up animation
+  * `getTime()` - return the number of frames it takes for the entity to move from one cell to the next

 The `PlayerEntity` class
 ------------------------